 Experienced lawyers know when they have a winning case.
 They will not take a case unless they are confident that they can get a sizable settlement.
 For this reason, they will take your case on a contingency fee basis.
 Their payment will come out of the money you receive through a negotiated settlement or the money awarded after a jury trial.
 Indeed, in the event of a jury trial, the court may order the losing party to pay the attorney fees of the winning party.
 In any case, your lawyer should explain how charges and fees will work before they accept the case.

 Lawyers have one goal in mind: to get you the maximum compensation allowable under the circumstances and the law.
 To this end, they will help their clients get the following:

 -Reinstatement with lost wages

 -Out-of-pocket expenses, which may include the search for a new job

 You may also be entitled to damages for the mental and emotional strain of losing your job.
 You may also be eligible for punitive damages.
 If you were treated in an especially egregious manner after your complaint, if you were subjected to constant harassment and cruelty, the stress and humiliation of the situation may have caused you serious psychological problems.
 The court may levy punitive fines to punish your employer for their conduct.

 Do the Right Thing

 You should not allow yourself to be mistreated and bullied for reporting waste, fraud, or abuse.
 It is your obligation to hold people in authority to account, and you should not have your life ruined because of it.
 Not all retaliation cases are easy to prove.
 However, it is hard for most employers to do this sort of thing without leaving evidence.
-Your unjust termination at work lawyer Los Angeles will know how to gather the evidence that proves that you were fired, demoted, or otherwise mistreated for whistleblowing.
+Your lawyer will know how to gather the evidence that proves that you were fired, demoted, or otherwise mistreated for whistleblowing.
 They will also help reinforce your courage by thoroughly investigating your employer and bringing all their knowledge and expertise to bear on your case.